blakej11/blakej11.github.io/projects/turing-clouds/background.md

 To get the basic intuition behind Turing's model, imagine a flat surface with two chemicals, an "activator" and an "inhibitor", diffusing across it at different rates.
-You can imagine this taking place in the real world across the skin of a growing animal.
-In locations where there is more of the activator than the inhibitor, the activator creates more of itself as well as more of the inhibitor, and it causes pigmentation (such as a black spot or a stripe).
+The real-world analogue of this would be something like the skin of a growing animal.
+In locations where there is more of the activator than the inhibitor, the activator creates more of itself as well as more of the inhibitor, and it causes pigmentation, such as a black spot or a stripe.
 In locations where there is more of the inhibitor than the activator, some of each is destroyed, and no color change happens.

 Turing showed that this simple interaction of chemicals should lead to regularly spaced patterns, with the details of the patterns depending on the